OUR COVID-19 RESPONSE: Free Consultations for local businesses

 1. Forced sharing on social media

 Integrating social media into the operations of your website might help in boosting your business.
-When your consumers share contents via tweets or status, brand awareness spreads and new user onboarding happens.
+When your consumers share content via tweets or status, brand awareness spreads and new user onboarding happens.

 This works perfectly well when your consumers are sharing content at will.
 When a brand tries to force users, especially new-age millennials, it could have an adverse effect.
 Brands sometimes force users to share content in order to access more content or other parts of the website.
 This can potentially drive users off your website, never to return again!